Mixing LSMC and PDE Methods to Price Bermudan Options: Numerical Examples

 We provide a discussion of the results from the two examples we investigated above.
 We first provide example-specific comments for each model, followed by comments which apply to both examples.

-\subsection{Heston model}
+\subsubsection{Heston model}

+Our choice of parameters for this problem are borrwed from \cite{Ikonen} with a lower value for $r$, the risk free rate, and higher maturity.
+We also differ in that we value a Bermudan option instead of an American.

-From Figures \ref{fig:tvrbdy}, we see that the LSMC boundary is fairly inaccurate for all exercise dates, with greater accuracy at the later dates.
-This is due to the accumulation of errors as one moves recursively through time and the lack of paths that are in-the-money at earlier exercise dates.
-Based on Figures \ref{fig:lsmcpdebdy} and \ref{fig:lsmcpdeprmlbdy}, we see the errors in the mixed algorithm appear only along the interface of the holding and exercise regions and it is able to closely approximate the true boundary across all exercise dates.
+Based on Figure \ref{fig:lsmcpdeprmlbdy}, we see the hybrid algorithm's errors appear along the interface of the holding and exercise regions and it is able to closely approximate the true boundary across all exercise dates.
 The consistency arises from the comparison of the exercise value and continuation value being broken into a collection of cross-sectional comparisons for each $S \in \calS$ as discussed in Section \ref{section:LSMC-PDEalg}.
 At time $n$, for each $S' \in \calS$, we have an estimate of the function $C^N_n(S',v)$ which is monotonically increasing in $v$.
 Our goal is then to locate the points $v^* \in \R$ such that $C^N(S',v^*) = h(S')$ which is simple to compute since $h(S')$ is a deterministic constant.
-We see some noise in determining $v^*$ across trials which is due to the randomness in $C^N(S',\cdot)$, however, it is minimal, especially when comparing with the LSMC boundary.
+We do, however, see some noise in determining $v^*$ across trials which is due to randomness in $C^N(S',\cdot)$.
+From Figures \ref{fig:tvrbdy}, we see that the LSMC boundary is not particularly accurate for all exercise dates, with greater accuracy at the later dates.
+This is due to the accumulation of errors as one moves recursively through time and the lack of paths that are in-the-money at earlier exercise dates.

-As indicated in Tables \ref{table:resultslsmcpde}, \ref{table:resultslsmcpdeprml}, \ref{table:resultslsmc} the mixed algorithm performs considerably better than the full LSMC approach in determining the time zero price.
+As indicated in Tables \ref{table:resultslsmcpde} and \ref{table:resultslsmc} the hybrid algorithm is better able to estimate time-zero prices, in comparison to the reference value.
 This accuracy in our prices follows from the quality of our optimal exercise boundaries (OEBs).
 We note that the direct estimator and low estimator are fairly close to each other and suggest that the low estimator is somewhat redundant in this case.
 The full LSMC algorithm also provides a direct estimate of the price that is also close to the low estimator, however, this price is biased too low as evidenced by the reference value.
-The main point to note here is that the low estimates of the LSMC-PDE algorithms are higher than the low estimates of the LSMC algorithm and are, by definition, better.
+Since the low estimate of the LSMC-PDE algorithm is higher than the low estimate of the LSMC algorithm, by definition it is better.
+We also note the hybrid algorithm provides estimates for other $S_0 \in \calS$ and fixed $v_0$, as opposed to a single point in LSMC.
+The non-ATM price estimates are of the same quality as the ATM estimate.